leancodepl/corelibrary/docs/cqrs/authorization/index.md

     }
 ```

 > **Tip:** You can implement your own authorization and use it with LeanCode CoreLibrary authorizers.
-To see how you can implement authorization using Ory Kratos and LeanCode CoreLibrary see here. <!-- TODO: add link to Ory Kratos page -->
+To see how you can implement authorization using Ory Kratos and LeanCode CoreLibrary see [here](../../external_integrations/authorization_ory_kratos/index.md).

 [query]: ../query/index.md
 [command]: ../command/index.md